alexmaurer-madis/statusled/README.md

 This library helps you to easily display the current state of your device.

 * LED still for on/off states.
-* LED flashing is more suitable for communication or storage information (TX/RX, READ/WRITE).
+* LED flashing for communication or storage information (TX/RX, READ/WRITE).
-* LED blinking and counting to displaying more precise state.
+* LED blinking and counting to display precise state.

+## Latest news

+**February 2023** - StatusLedManager currently in developement

 ## Easily set the LED blinking pattern
-You can set the pattern of your LED on the fly within your code by calling the following functions :
+You can set the pattern of your LED on the fly by calling the following methods :

 | Description           | Function                                                                |
 | :-------------------- | :---------------------------------------------------------------------- |